 - Applicants are required to submit either official high school transcripts or G.E.D. records following notification of acceptable pre-admission test scores.
 Include transcripts from any completed post-secondary education, if applicable.

 - Financial aid information session

 The objectives assessed in the Test of Essential Academic Skills (TEAS) are those that nursing and allied health educators deem most relevant for measuring entry-level skills and abilities of program applicants.
-The test not only predicts the performance of incoming candidates, it also helps educators gain advance knowledge of the strengths and areas needing development of those that are accepted into the program.
+The test predicts the performance of incoming candidates.
 This is a resource LCCTC utilizes to predict prospective student’s success in the program and on the NCLEX-PN state exam.

 Advanced Standing Opportunity

 Applicants must meet all the requirements for admission.
 Credit for previous experience and education related to nursing may be given through challenge exams.

 Graduates of the program are educationally prepared to take the NCLEX-PN Examination to become a Licensed Practical Nurse.

 The Practical Nursing Program is subject to a Drug Prevention Program and a Campus Security Act.

 The Lebanon County Career and Technology Center (LCCTC) Practical Nursing Program receives support through the Carl D. Perkins Career and Technical Education Improvement Act of 2006 (Perkins IV).
 This act is designed to help all students develop their academic, career, and technical skills to prepare for high skill, high wage, and high demand occupations in current or emerging professions.
 The act places an increased focus on the academic achievement of career and technical education students, improves state and local accountability, and strengthens the connections between secondary and post-secondary education through the development and implementation of Career and Technical Programs of Study.

 For questions related to signing up for the course, please contact: